Robust Sublinear Convergence Rates for Iterative Bregman Projections: Introduction

-As nicely reviewed in~\cite{chizat2025sharper}, convergence analyses for these iterations generally fall into two categories.
-The first comprises \emph{linear rates} (i.e., exponential with the iteration index $k$) results with constants that degrade exponentially badly when $\gamma$ is small, which we call following~\cite{chizat2025sharper} non-robust rates.
-One approach uses Hilbert’s projective metric to show contraction \cite{FranklinLorenz89,borwein1994dad}, with rates of the order $[ 1 - e^{-\norm{C}_\infty/\gamma} ]^k$; see \cite{chen2016hilbertmetric,deligiannidis2024hilbertmetric} for continuous-domain extensions and \cite{eckstein2024hilbertsprojectivemetricfunctions} for non-compact domains.
-Equivalent dependencies arise from convex optimisation proofs \cite{marino2020schrodinger,carlier2022multimarginalsinkhorn}, which extend to multi-marginal settings \cite{greco2023coupling,conforti2023quantitative}.
+\paragraph{Entropic regularisation and Sinkhorn-type methods.} The link between entropy and transport can be traced back to Schrödinger's 1931 formulation of the Brownian bridge problem.
+In the modern computational setting, Cuturi~\citep{Cuturi13} popularised entropic regularisation for large-scale optimal transport, showing that the resulting smoothed problems bypass the curse of dimensionality in empirical settings.
+The associated iterative scaling scheme was introduced independently multiple times: it appears as early as Yule's work in 1912~\citep{yule1912methods} and was later introduced and analyzed by Sinkhorn~\citep{Sinkhorn64}, as well as by Deming--Stephan~\citep{DemingStephanIPFP}.
+As reviewed in~\citep{chizat2025sharper}, convergence analyses for these iterations generally fall into two categories.
+The first comprises \emph{linear rates} (i.e., exponential with the iteration index $k$) results with constants that degrade exponentially badly when $\gamma$ is small, which we call non-robust rates following~\citep{chizat2025sharper}.
+One approach uses Hilbert's projective metric to show contraction~\citep{FranklinLorenz89,borwein1994dad}, with rates of the order $[ 1 - e^{-\norm{C}_\infty/\gamma} ]^k$; see~\citep{chen2016hilbertmetric,deligiannidis2024hilbertmetric} for continuous-domain extensions and~\citep{eckstein2024hilbertsprojectivemetricfunctions} for non-compact domains.
+Equivalent dependencies arise from convex optimisation proofs~\citep{marino2020schrodinger,carlier2022multimarginalsinkhorn}, which extend to multi-marginal settings~\citep{greco2023coupling,conforti2023quantitative}.
 For arbitrary, possibly adversarial, cost, this dependence on $\norm{C}_\infty/\gamma$ appears tight.
 The second category covers polynomial-rate bounds (typically $1/k$) with constants that remain stable as $\gamma$ changes (what we call ``robust'' rates).
-Early complexity results of this type go back to \cite{kalantari2008complexity} and were sharpened in later works \cite{altschuler2017near,chakrabarty2021sinkhornsublinearrate,dvurechensky2018computational,chizat2020faster}.
+Early complexity results of this type go back to~\citep{kalantari2008complexity} and were sharpened in later works~\citep{altschuler2017near,chakrabarty2021sinkhornsublinearrate,dvurechensky2018computational,chizat2020faster}.
 One obtains rate on the dual objective of the order $\norm{C}_\infty^2 / (\gamma k)$.
-This approach can be reframed as mirror descent in a tailored geometry \cite{leger2021gradient,aubin2022mirror}.
-In continuous cases (or in discrete cases if one accepts dependency on the number of Dirac masses), it is, however, possible to obtain the best of both worlds, and~\cite{chizat2025sharper} shows that when the marginals are bounded from below that the linear rate is of the order $[1 - \kappa \gamma^2/C_{\max}^2 ]^k$ for some constant $\kappa$.
+This approach can be reframed as mirror descent in a tailored geometry~\citep{leger2021gradient,aubin2022mirror}.
+In continuous cases (or in discrete cases if one accepts dependency on the number of Dirac masses), it is, however, possible to obtain the best of both worlds, and~\citep{chizat2025sharper} shows that when the marginals are bounded from below that the linear rate is of the order $[1 - \kappa \gamma^2/C_{\max}^2 ]^k$ for some constant $\kappa$.
+Our contributions focus on sublinear rates, and aim at understanding the general structure that enables robust rates, to apply this analysis to a larger class of linear programs.